Clivendemo/edunjema/README.md

-# edunjema3
+# edunjema

 A new Flutter project.

 # 📘 KICD Lesson Planner – AI-Powered App for Kenyan Teachers

-A powerful mobile application built with Flutter that helps Kenyan teachers easily generate KICD-aligned lesson plans and learner notes using AI.
+A powerful mobile application built with Flutter that helps Kenyan teachers easily generate KICD-aligned lesson plans and learner notes using inbuilt data and AI.
 The app supports the **Competency-Based Curriculum (CBC)** and **Competency-Based Education (CBE)**, currently implemented up to Grade 10.

 ---